nodejs/http-parser/README.md

     Callbacks: (requests only) on_path, on_query_string, on_uri, on_fragment,
                (common) on_header_field, on_header_value, on_body;

+Callbacks must return 0 on success.
+Returning a non-zero value indicates error to the parser, making it exit immediately.

 In case you parse HTTP message in chunks (i.e. `read()` request line from socket, parse, read half headers, parse, etc) your data callbacks may be called more than once.
 Http-parser guarantees that data pointer is only